project-chip/connectedhomeip/docs/getting_started/zap.md

 The zap file will list all the available attributes in the cluster.
 The column settings are as follows:

--   enabled - turn this on to enable the attribute on the device.
+-   Enabled - turn this on to enable the attribute on the device.
 -   Attribute ID - Attribute ID of the attribute from the spec
 -   Attribute - Attribute name from the spec
 -   Required - This is set to yes if the attribute is mandatory.
 Note that some